Proof mining in $L^p$ spaces: The derivation of the modulus of uniform convexity

 We make the observation that what is usually called ``the'' modulus of uniform convexity of a space is the ``optimal'' such modulus, i.e. for each $\varepsilon > 0$ we take as $\eta(\varepsilon)$ the greatest value of $\delta$ that works for all suitable $x_1$, $x_2$, i.e. the minimum of the expression $1-\left\|\frac12(x_1 + x_2)\right\|$.
 The goal of this section is to derive a modulus of uniform convexity for $L^p(\mu)$ spaces using only the axiomatization established in the previous section.
 We will consider, for simplicity, $p \geq 2$, i.e. we add the additional admissible axiom $2 \leq_\mathbb{R} c_p$ to our system.
+For this case, the modulus of uniform convexity was already computed by Clarkson (see \cite[p.
+403]{Cla36}) and later shown to be optimal by Hanner \cite[Theorem 2]{Han56}.

 We begin with some results of real analysis.
 The following lemma and corollary are standard in the literature.

 \begin{lemma} For all $x_1, x_2 \geq 0$, $x_1^p + x_2^p \leq (x_1^2 + x_2^2)^{p/2}$. \end{lemma}

 \begin{proof} The case $x_2 = 0$ is clear.
 If $x_2 \neq 0$, we can divide by $x_2^p$ and we notice that we only have to prove that for all $t \geq 0$, $t^p + 1 \leq (t^2 + 1)^{p/2}$.
 Consider the function $f: \mathbb{R} \to \mathbb{R}$, defined, for all $t$, by $f(t):= (t^2 + 1)^{p/2} - t^p - 1$.
 Since $f'(t) = \frac{p}2(t^2 + 1)^{(p/2) - 1} \cdot 2t - pt^{-1} \geq pt^{p-2} \cdot t - pt^{p-1} = 0$ and $f(0) = 0$, we obtain that for all $t$, $f(t) \geq 0$, and hence the conclusion. \end{proof}